 To participate in AWEP, a potential partner must submit a proposal to the Chief.
-The proposal must contain the information set forth below in order to receive consideration:
+The proposal must contain the Start Printed Page 2043information set forth below in order to receive consideration:

 1. Partnership capacity: Potential partners must describe their project and their record of working with agricultural producers to address water quality and quantity issues.